apatheticon-nvim/nvim-format-on-save/README.md

 -- TODO: Change the repo url in installation examples
 ```

-A neovim plugin to auto-format when a buffer is saved.
+A neovim plugin to auto-format a file on save.

 * [Features](#features)
 * [Installation](#installation)